MuskanPat/DOapi/README.md

-This is a restAPI project that is built with JS, nodej, typescript and uses TypeORM.
+This is a restAPI project that is built with JS, nodejs, typescript and uses TypeORM.